Special Educational Needs

 You could also contact

-We continually monitor the progress of our pupils and follow our Graduated Approach to Assess, Plan, Do and Review, this is a cyclical process and the first step are explained below.
+We continually monitor the progress of our pupils and follow our Graduated Approach to Assess, Plan, Do and Review.
+This is a cyclical process and the steps are explained below.
 If you have concerns then please make an appointment to discuss this with your child’s class teacher.

 There are various ways that we assess children to decide whether they need to go on to the SEN register.
 These include:

-The above information will be discussed by the SENCo, class teacher, parent, child and support staff.
+The above information will be discussed by the SENDCo, class teacher, parent, child and support staff.

-If this process identifies a concern and additional need and we all consider that it was appropriate, we would add your child on to our Special Needs Register.
+If this process identifies a concern which is caused by a special educational need and all parties concerned consider that it is appropriate, we would add your child on to our Special Needs Register.

 All children will benefit from and have access to Quality First Teaching, where work will be differentiated appropriately to meet the individual needs of the children.
 Reasonable adjustments will be made and additional resources that are required will be made available.